lwe/entypo-rails/README.md

 This is cool <i class="icon-thumbs-up"></i>.
 ```

-or just include the entypo font face and do the mappings yourself,
+or just include the entypo font face and do the mappings yourself, go to
-see http://www.entypo.com/characters/ for possible characters:
+http://localhost:3000/_entypo/charmap in your browser for a list of all
+unicode codepoints and CSS classes.

 ```scss
 // application.css[.scss]